Mod Podge Rocks

 I’ve been wracking my brain to come up with a Father’s Day gift.
 Of course, being me, I’ve left it to the last minute (it’s how I roll) but I think I’ve got a fun, unique, easy and very affordable wall decor idea dads will love.

-My dad has enough books to fill a library, doesn’t wear ties anymore, and probably isn’t in need of any more drink coasters (although some dads whose sons don’t make coasters might so please check out my Etsy shop if you’re so inclined).
+My dad has enough books to fill a library, doesn’t wear ties anymore, and probably isn’t in need of any more drink coasters (although some dads whose sons don’t make coasters might check out my Etsy shop if you’re so inclined).

 What I did decide is that wall decor might be fun, and he loves baseball and baseball history.
 And since I love anything vintage and graphic, this could work out great!